 High-frequency RFID tokens, using near-field channels, are used to store valuable information in cashless payment systems and even travel documents.
 No physical contact needs to be made with the reader, which simplifies operation and increases overall transaction speeds.
 A growing security concern with RFID devices is the possible release of the user's personal information, or location, to unauthorized parties.
-For example, some consumer groups have rallied against the 'big brother' potential of RFID technology [30].
+For example, some consumer groups have rallied against the 'big brother' potential of RFID technology [31].
 As RFID tokens are also used for transactions of increasing value, they could become the target of lone opportunistic attackers, who, if able to gain access to the information on the RFID token, might be able to engage in the act of 'digital pick-pocketing' while just standing next to the victim.
 The two main attacks usually considered are skimming and eavesdropping.

-Eavesdropping and skimming attacks are a well known risk for RFID devices and there are several claims about the possibility of these attacks on RFID tokens, for example [31].
-The distances at which these attacks are possible are often debated and used as an indication of RFID security, for example [26], so this is an important factor when considering the threat model for RFID devices.
-Despite this interest, few publications provide enough details about possible experimental setup or practical results.
-In this paper we discuss the implementation of eavesdropping and skimming attacks on HF RFID and present some practical results for eavesdropping on systems using the ISO 14443A/B and ISO 15693 standards, along with results from a skimming attack using two seperate transmitting and receiving antennas.
-In each case we provide a detailed explanation of the experimental method and description of the setup.
-Our main contribution is to provide a reference experimental setup for RFID eavesdropping and skimming attacks to provide a better understanding of the attack's physical constraints as opposed to theoretical simulation.
+Eavesdropping attacks are a well known risk for RFID devices and there are several claims about the possibility of these attacks on RFID tokens, for example [32].
+The distances at which these attacks are possible are often debated and used as an indication of RFID security, for example [27], so this is an important factor when considering the threat model for RFID devices.
+Despite this interest, few publications provide details about possible experimental setup or practical results.
+In this paper I discuss the implementation of eavesdropping attacks on HF RFID and present some practical results for eavesdropping on systems using the ISO 14443A/B and ISO 15693 standards.
+In each case I provide a detailed explanation of the experimental method and description of the setup.
+My main contribution is to provide a reference experimental setup for RFID eavesdropping to provide a better understanding of the attack's physical constraints as opposed to theoretical simulation.
 This would hopefully allow system designers to comprehend the eavesdropping threat in order to select appropriate technologies and countermeasures.
 Finally, I also discuss how an attacker with limited resources could construct and eavesdropping receiver.